 Marriage and Family Therapy (MFT) provides graduate students with high quality training in the theory, skills, and professional identity essential to competent practice in the field of marriage and family therapy.
 Students graduate equipped to treat a wide variety of individual, couple, and family mental health issues with diverse populations.

 Child Life (CL) is for students who wish to pursue the healthcare career of a Certified Child Life Specialist (CCLS).
-Specialists support children and their families in the healthcare setting by providing education about diagnoses, support through procedures, and by promoting development.
-Through personalized advising and a flexible curriculum, the program accommodates students trained in other areas who wish to pursue a career in Child Life, as well as Child Life Specialists seeking advanced training.
+CCLSs support children and their families in the healthcare setting by providing education about diagnoses, support through procedures, and by promoting development.
+Through personalized advising and a flexible curriculum, the program accommodates students trained in other areas who wish to pursue a career in child life, as well as child life specialists seeking advanced training.

 Admissions